epigen/spilterlize_integrate/README.md

    - Note: Output is not intended to be used for linear modelling.
 For linear modelling, it is better to include the covariates in the linear model.
 The output provides intuition how the downstream analyses such as linear modeling using limma given the same design, "see" the data.
 The output should be used e.g., for unsupervised analyses.
 - Highly Variable Feature Selection (`*_HVF.csv`)
   - The top percentage of the most variable features is selected based on the binned normalized dispersion of each feature adapted from [Zheng (2017) Nature Communications](https://doi.org/10.1038/ncomms14049).
-  - These HVFs are often the most informative for downstream analyses such as clustering or differential expression, but smaller effects of interest could be lost.
+  - These HVFs are often the most informative for downstream analyses such as ML, clustering or differential expression, but smaller effects of interest could be lost.
   - The selection is visualized by histograms before and after normalization, mean to normalized dispersion scatterplots, and a scatterplot of the ranked normalized dispersion always highlighting the selected features (`*_HVF_selection.png`).
 - Results (`{split}/*.csv`)
   - All transformed datasets are saved as CSV files and named by the applied methods, respectively.